equivalent/scrapbook2/archive/blogs/2017-11-28-lesson-learned-after-trying-elixir-as-a-ruby-developer.md

 > This way synchronizing of state with Functional Programming
 > Language is much easier in multi core environment.

-Here is the same example written in [Elixir](https://elixir-lang.org) (a functional programming language)
+Here is the same example written in Elixir

 ```elixir
 defmodule AccountOperations do